X

 • Reducing material consumption as much as possible

-Allow low-cost materials to be in use as much as possible so that parts do not go to waste and generate less scrap.
+Utilise low-cost materials as much as possible to minimise waste and reduce scrap.

 4. The design of precision stamping parts must be simple in shape and reasonable in structure.
 This is to help simplify the mold structure and simplify the number of processes, i.e.,